fikayo-sanni/ductape-docs/docs/SDK/products/Databases/database.md

 sidebar_position: 1
 ---

-# Databases
+# Managing Databases

 Ductape allows you to set up different databases for your project, you can define the database for each of the environments you are building on.
-We support the following database types:
+We currently support the following database types:

-- **Mongo**
+- **MongoDB**
 - **PostgreSQL**
+- **MySQL**

 ## Creating Databases